willdiep/dev-to-posts/08052020-hashmap-javascript-part-1.md

 ---
-title: How to Create a Hashmap in JavaScript Part 1
+title: How to Create a Hashmap in JavaScript (Part 1)
-published: false
+published: true
 ---

 ## Intro to Hash Maps